flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - See our guide to [liveries](../liveries.md)
     - Visit Flightsim.to with updated liveries [here](https://flightsim.to/c/liveries/flybywire-a32nx/){target=new}

-Package separation or "fork" issues:
+!!! block "Package separation or "fork" issues:"

-!!! block ""
     ![New Aircraft](../assets/new-aircraft.png){width=50% align=left loading=lazy}

     - Default aircraft showing